 - Detect signs of impairment and intoxication, and effectively cut off service to a customer who has had too much to drink

 - Identify underage individuals, and deter minors from coming into your establishment in the first place

 - Help reduce alcohol-related problems (underage drinking, vehicle crashes, fights, etc) in your community

 More information about RAMP may be found at the Pennsylvania Liquor Control Board’s website.

-Contact our experienced liquor liability attorneys today to determine if you have a dram shop claim, or claim in any of our other practice areas of law.
+Contact our experienced liquor liability attorneys in Moorestown today to determine if you have a dram shop claim, or claim in any of our other practice areas of law.
 We are here to work for you!